-How to Fold Movie Posters and Lobby Cards
+How to Package Folded Movie Posters and Lobby Cards

 Being a member on Movie Poster forums and various groups I’ve heard and seen many horror stories of packages arriving with severe damage.

 At timelessmoviemagic we take extra care in packaging and we realise that the poster the customer has purchased from us could be one they have searched for many years and may not come across it again.

 So we thought we’d do a step by step blog guide on how we pack.

 - Place the film poster into the protective sleeve.
 When handling the film poster please use cotton gloves.
 This stops the oils in your fingertips creating smudges of the poster.
 Most sleeves have an adhesive line so you can secure the film poster in the sleeve to stop anything getting inside.
 Then we fold the top over to make sure it has a snug fit with the side of the lobby card/film poster.
 We then use a small piece of tape to hold this side down.

 - Next thing we do is get two sturdy pieces of cardboard at least 7mm thick.
 Then we cut four small pieces of tape and attach the sleeve to one piece of the cardboard.
 It is important that the pieces of cardboard are at least one inch larger than the sleeve on all four sides.
 This will help protect the film poster if it takes a nasty knock in transit.

 - Once the sleeve is attached place the other piece of cardboard on top and secure both pieces together.
 We tend to use two pieces of tape on each of the longer sides and one piece of tape on the shorter sides.